 Make this savory cake filled with eggs, cauliflower, and fresh herbs now.
 It's also great at room temperature and makes for a great lunch the next day too.

-Get your meat, greens, and beans all together in this dish that finishes it all with a baked egg that's cracked on top.
+Get your meat, greens, and beans together in this dish that finishes it all with a baked egg that's cracked on top.
 Don't forget some bread for mopping up the sauce.

 Bake a few beaten eggs with milk, frozen artichokes, sausage, and goat cheese.
 Leftovers work well for lunch the next day too!